createcandle/configuration-files/boot/readme.txt

 candle_hardware_clock.txt 	# This file is present if the hardware clock module is detected and enabled. candle_has_4th_partition.txt	# Indicates a Candle controller with an additional fourth (rescue) partition.
 Deprecated (use df or lsblk to check instead).

 # FAILURE INDICATORS
 candle_log.txt 			# Upgrade processes and commands you give may output status and errors into this file. bootup_actions_failed.sh 	# If this file exists, it indicates that an upgrade process did not complete because it failed or was interupted.
-Deprecated.
+Deprecated. candle_recovery_aborted.txt # The recovery partition's system update script ran into a problem and aborted the update. candle_recovery_interupted.txt # If this file exists, the recovery partition's system update process was unexpectedly interupted during the critical part of the update.

 # Source code